thegrumpys/odop/client/docs/procedures/developmentEnvironment.md

 In Eclipse Project Explorer panel, select vertical 3 dot icon, select Filters and Customization...
 uncheck the .* resource entry, click OK to show .env.dist file
-Copy .env.dist contents into .env file and replace @@@ lines with password info
+Copy .env.dist contents into .env file and update lines containing @@@ with ID, password, etc. info.
-or
+**or**
-copy from previous instance.
+copy the entire .env file from a previous instance.

 #### For client:
-In Eclipse, in client directory,
+In Eclipse, in client directory, create .env file
-Copy .env.dist contents into .env file and replace @@@ lines with password info.
+Copy .env.dist contents into .env file and update lines containing @@@ with ID, password, etc. info.
-or
+**or**
-copy entire .env file from a previous instance.
+copy the entire .env file from a previous instance.

 _____

 ### Development startup in server command window

 cd git\odop
-npm run harp-compile  (first time and after every doc change) npm run server
+npm run harp-compile  (first time and after every doc change)
+npm run server
 Acknowledge Windows Firewall pop-up  (one-time only)